Deftwun/Deftwun.github.io/_drafts/projects_update.md

 -

 ##FreecodeCamp
-Need to get back on track and finish up back end development certification
+Need to get back on track and finish up back end development certification.
+I've finished all the api project a few months back and then took a break.
+I'll need to brush up on my express/passport knowledge though.
+[Things can get pretty hairy when you go the DIY route]().
+I have a feeling there are preconfigured frameworks/templates available though that handle alot of the user authentication/authorization setup for you.

 These are the apps I need to build